floradsilva/login/README.md

     ├── logs\           ( mail logs, server error logs, system error logs goes here )
     └── assets\         ( same as previous tasks )
 ```

-## Setting up a new domain name and virtualhost for this task
-  * Create a new virtualhost for `html-css.dev` domain.
-  * **DocumentRoot** for this virtualhost must point towards the `public/` folder of the html-css task.
-  * Add the new domain to your host file with proper ip
-  * Restart server and you should be able to access any files inside `public/` folder as `http://html-css.dev/<folder name>/<file name>` from your browser eg. `http://html-css.dev/index.html`